LingxiL/Lingxi-s-/README.md

 # Hello
 Welcome to Lingxi's website

-:relaxed::kissing_closed_eyes:

 # About me
 My name is Lingxi Lyu, Pronounce She/Her/They/Them, I am a second year Arts Management student.
-I am planning to move together with my partner once I graduate!
+This is a website that containing all of my works from the class "telling story with data" at CMU.

+The assignment 1, 2, 3, and 4 are data visualization critiques I did. and the final project is a story of "Who is most likely to win the next Oscar Directing Award?" which told through data visualization.

 # Here is the assignment2
 [Part 1](/Part1.md)